jarvis-huang/CarND-PID-Control-Project/writeup.md

 If we set the Kd too high (in overdamped.mp4), there is significantly understeering in curves and the vehicle is constantly trying to correct, but not enough.

+## Tricks

+As per reviewer's suggestion, I reduce throttle according to CTE value.
+This helped stablize the car during sharp turns because large CTE will slow down the vehicle so that steer control can more easily correct CTE.

+`double throttle = 0.3 - std::atan(std::fabs(cte))/M_PI/2;`

 ## Video recording

 [![P_controller]()](video/P_controller.mp4)